Start with the urgent problem

 Field Manual

-This page indexes the practical course library by track and skill so readers, crawlers, and retrieval systems can move from an urgent problem into the right course, guide, or print export path.
+This page indexes urgent field-manual protocols, source anchors, and practical course paths so readers, crawlers, and retrieval systems can move from an immediate problem into the right guide, course, or print export path.

 How to use the manual